Leslie Rutledge is the 56th Attorney General of Arkansas and first woman and first Republican elected to the office.

-From her mother, an elementary school teacher and her father, a lawyer and a judge, Rutledge learned the importance of hard work and service to others.
-After graduating from the University of Arkansas at Fayetteville, she proceeded to the University of Arkansas, Little Rock (UALR) Bowen School of Law.
-Rutledge is admitted to practice law in Arkansas, Washington D.C., and before the Supreme Court of the United States.
+A seventh generation Arkansan, Rutledge grew up on a cattle farm and attended Southside High School in Independence County near Batesville.
+After graduating from the University of Arkansas at Fayetteville, she proceeded to the University of Arkansas at Little Rock William H. Bowen School of Law.
+Rutledge is admitted to practice law in Arkansas, Washington D.C. and before the Supreme Court of the United States.

 Rutledge began her career in the Arkansas Court of Appeals clerking for Judge Josephine Hart.
 Rutledge was then selected to serve as Deputy Counsel to the Office of Governor Mike Huckabee.
 She later served as Deputy Prosecuting Attorney in Lonoke County and then subsequently as Attorney for the State of Arkansas’ Division of Children and Family Services.

 Later, Rutledge was a key legal leader at the national level working as Deputy Counsel for the Huckabee for President campaign in 2008, Deputy Counsel at the National Republican Congressional Campaign Committee and ultimately as Counsel for the Republican National Committee.

 Rutledge launched her campaign for Attorney General in 2013 after returning to Little Rock and opening her own law firm.
 Although the first public poll found Rutledge in last place, she ran a grassroots focused campaign and secured the Republican nomination in 2014 after overcoming a crowded Republican primary and runoff by large margins.
 In the 2014 General Election, she was outspent by a Democratic office holder yet continued an issues and grassroots focused campaign, winning by more than seventy thousand votes.